appacademy-prep-work/appacademy-prep-work.github.io/_includes/coding-test-1/practice-coding-exercise.md

 ## disemvowel

-Write a function `disemvowel(string)`, which takes in a string, and returns that string will all the vowels removed.
+Write a function `disemvowel(string)`, which takes in a string, and returns that string with all the vowels removed.
 Treat "y" as a consonant.

     disemvowel("foobar") == "fbr"
     disemvowel("ruby") == "rby"